samiralam/rules-compendium/docs/phb/3-character-classes/ranger.md

 ### Level 1: Favored Enemy

-You always have the [Hunter’s Mark](/spells/2619166-hunters-mark) spell prepared.
+You always have the [Hunter's Mark](/spells/2619166-hunters-mark) spell prepared.
 You can cast it twice without expending a spell slot, and you regain all expended uses of this ability when you finish a [Long Rest](/sources/dnd/free-rules/rules-glossary#LongRest).

 The number of times you can cast the spell without a spell slot increases when you reach certain Ranger levels, as shown in the Favored Enemy column of the [Ranger Features table](#RangerFeatures).